SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 **Intended Behavior:** When a LUT is enabled, and the CCL in general is enabled, the settings for that LUT cannot be changed and one of those must be disabled before it is reconfigured.

 In this case, no special developer action is needed.
 Init knows that it needs to turn the LUT off if it's enabled.
 You may use `logic::start()` a single time in setup() and never call `logic::stop()`, and reconfigure freely.
-Unfortunately, a great many parts are impacted by this bug (It happened at the same time the TCA restart erratum was added.
-That erratum has the distinction of explicitly being exactly what the datasheet states the behavior was. )

 **Errata-impacted Behavior:** When a LUT is enabled *OR* the CCL in general is enabled, the settings for that LUT cannot be  changed.
 Thus, to reconfigure, you set up all the new properties, then you must disable the whole CCL.
 Then you can call the then use the `LogicN.init()` to write the new configuration.
 Then you call `Logic::start()` to turn the CCL back on.